jasp-stats/jaspReliability/inst/help/reliabilityUniDimBayesian.md

 	- Prior: prior probability that the coefficient is larger than `...` and smaller than `...`
 	- Posterior: posterior probability that the coefficient is larger than `...` and smaller than `...`

-#### Standardized loadings of the Single-Factor Model:
-- Mean or median of standardized single-factor loadings

 #### Fit Measures of the Single-Factor Model
 - Point estimate is either mean or median (see ''posterior point estimate''), except for LR, which is always the mean
 - Relative to cutoff: probability RMSEA and SRMR smaller than their specified cutoff, CFI and TLI larger than their cutoff
   - B-LR: Bayesian likelihood ratio of tested model and saturated model
   - B-RMSEA: Bayesian RMSEA adapted from Garnier-Villareal and Jorgensen (2020), method equal to blavaan fit indices; uses devM method and degrees of freedom from dic
-  - B-SRMR: Bayesian SRMR
   - B-CFI, B-TLI: Bayesian CFI and TLI adapted from Garnier-Villareal and Jorgensen (2020), equal to blavFitIndices, requires a null-model, here a model with only variances of the observed variables; uses devM method and degrees of freedom from dic

+#### Standardized loadings of the Single-Factor Model:
+- Mean or median of standardized single-factor loadings

 ### Plots
 #### Posterior Plots